tranquility-one/tranquility.one/content/_index.md

 Each player has a limit for how much area they can claim, which increases by 100 square blocks for every hour the player spends on the server.
 Within a claim, explosions will not damage blocks, and endermen do not pick blocks up.
 The owner of a claim can set permissions for other players to merely access (doors, buttons, and switches), open containers, or even build within their claim.

-It is also possible to create multiple subclaims within a larger claim &mdash; to [create a multi-player town](https://www.youtube.com/watch?v=I3FLCFam5LI), for instance.
+It is also possible to create multiple subclaims within a larger claim --- to [create a multi-player town](https://www.youtube.com/watch?v=I3FLCFam5LI), for instance.

 ### Spawn Area